 As mentioned earlier, Velocity Frequent Flyer also has a parental leave program that is similar to Qantas’ in most regards, but with some other minor quirks.
 Here is our unbiased comparison of the two programs.

-Qantas members are limited to using two Status Holds in a five-year period, whereas Velocity allows one every two years.
+- Qantas members are limited to using two Status Holds in five years

-Qantas requires you to provide documentation that shows you are taking at least six consecutive months off paid employment.
-Conversely, Velocity does not impose this requirement.
+- Qantas requires documentation that you are taking at least six consecutive months off paid employment

-Velocity is more generous for parents with younger children
+- Velocity is more generous with the age of the child

-With Velocity, children must be under the age of 2, regardless of whether the relationship is biological, adoptive or foster.
+- With Velocity, children must be under the age of 2, regardless of the relationship

-Conversely, Qantas allows a Status Hold for adoptive and foster parents up until the child reaches 3 and 16 years of age, respectively.
+- With Qantas, adoptive and foster parents can apply if the child reaches 3 or 16 years of age, respectively

 Summing up